starship/starship/docs/es-ES/config/README.md

 These modules will be shown if any of the following conditions are met:

-- El directorio actual contiene un archivo cuyo nombre está en `files`
+- The current directory contains a file whose name is in `files`
-- El directorio actual contiene un directorio cuyo nombre está en `directories`
+- The current directory contains a directory whose name is in `directories`
-- El directorio actual contiene un archivo cuya extensión está en `extensions`
+- The current directory contains a file whose extension is in `extensions`
-- El comando `when` devuelve 0
+- The `when` command returns 0

 ::: tip